adjtomo/seisflows/docs/index.rst

 A 3D Cartesian checkerboard example is available `here <http://tigress-web.princeton.edu/~rmodrak/3dAcoustic>`_.

-A 3D global 1-chunk examples is available `here <http://tigress-web.princeton.edu/~rmodrak/Examples3dGlobe>`_.
+A 3D global 1-chunk example is available `here <http://tigress-web.princeton.edu/~rmodrak/Examples3dGlobe>`_.

 At a minimimum, one processer is required for the 2D Marmousi examples, 16 processors are required for the 3D Cartesian example, and 64 processors are required for the global 1-chunk example.
 See `here <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-configuration>`_ for more information about running inversions in parallel.